 You will use your expertise in Inventory science to consider all key methods, activity data and emissions factors used in the Inventory, and - drawing on the Inventory science in your own and other Annex 1 Parties, as well as materials produced by the Intergovernmental Panel on Climate Change Task Force on National Greenhouse Gas Inventories (IPCC TFI) and other emissions experts, you will propose approaches to strengthen the accuracy and transparency of the UK Inventory.
+This review should go much further than just assessing compliance with the guidelines, as is the scope of a UNFCCC review.
+Instead, this review should also aim to identify wider options to improve the Inventory and national system and recommend proactive steps the UK could take to ensure the Inventory can meet the UK's needs for the next 10-15 years.

-Two expert reviewers will work together on a sector to identify the best ways to improve the UK GHG Inventory in line with the scope outlined.
-A designated lead reviewer will be agreed in advance to coordinate the review process of each sector and to make sure there is no duplication of effort during each review.
+Three expert reviewers will work together on the waste sector to identify the best ways to improve the UK GHG Inventory in line with the scope outlined.
+A chair will be agreed in advance to coordinate the review process of each sector and to make sure there is no duplication of effort between reviewers.
 Prior to commencing work, agreement will be reached on areas to focus on by each expert.